bnzbnz/JsonX4/README.md

 How to install
 --------------
 1. Clone the uJsonX4 repository
-2. Add the the unit from the JsonX3/JsonX3 folder to your project.
+2. Add the the units from the JsonX4/uJsonX4 folder to your project.

 Usage
 -----